nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Replaces the default System Tags Manager Factory.
-This can be utilized if an own or 3rdParty SystemTagsManager should be used that – for instance – uses the filesystem instead of the database to keep the comments.
+This can be utilized if an own or 3rdParty SystemTagsManager should be used that – for instance – uses the filesystem instead of the database to keep the tags.

 Defaults to ``\OC\SystemTag\ManagerFactory``